anitschke/bed-time-train-board/README.md

 ```

 * Note that sometimes the device name has a different digit after disconnecting / reconnecting (ex `/dev/ttyACM1`).

-### Implementation complexity

-The [Adafruit Matrix Portal library ](https://github.com/adafruit/Adafruit_CircuitPython_MatrixPortal) is setup to make this sort of LED board **very** easy if all you want do to is fetch some data from an API and display it on the board.
-My first prototype used this much simpler approach that is provided by the library.
-You just give the library a URL to query and a function to post process the data from that URL and it will pipe that into some text fields and automatically update every few seconds.
-This implementation can be found way back in the old commit [42d4df9](https://github.com/anitschke/childrens-museum-franklin-train-board/blob/42d4df91104091cb4706397605a01e57b116b2f3/code.py).

-The final implementation of this board ended up being a lot more complicated than this first prototype few reasons:
-* The board is intended to be at a children's museum where a lot of kids are young and haven't learned how to read yet.
-So I wanted some sort of animation that small kids would be able to use too.
-The library didn't seem to have a good way to build this sort of need to play an animation into its text update cycle.
-* The MBTA API doesn't have a way to query for an estimated arrival time any arbitrary location on the track, only for estimated arrival times a stations.
-Since the Children's Museum of Franklin a few minutes down the track from the Franklin station I needed to apply a offset to the time provided by the MBTA API.
-This gets a little complicated and I wanted to be able to add unit tests for this logic.
-So I split it off into its own separate file/class.

-If you are going to make a board like this I would recommend you first go with the easy approach in commit
-[42d4df9](https://github.com/anitschke/childrens-museum-franklin-train-board/blob/42d4df91104091cb4706397605a01e57b116b2f3/code.py) and only move on to something more complicated like this if you need extra functionality.

-### Computing arrival time offsets

-The MBTA API doesn't have a way to query for an estimated arrival time any arbitrary location on the track, only for estimated arrival times a stations.
-Since the Children's Museum of Franklin a few minutes down the track from the Franklin station I needed to apply a offset to the time provided by the MBTA API.
-To figure out what offset to apply to the time provided by the MBTA API I recorded a predicted times vs when the train passed by the Children's Museum of Franklin.
-This analysis can be found in this GitHub Repo: https://github.com/anitschke/childrens-museum-franklin-train-board-data-analysis .

 ### Train sprite